 According to results recently presented at the 43

-Patients with APL may wish to speak with their physician about the risks and benefits of participating in a clinical trial further evaluating the efficacy of intensified induction therapy with cytarabine and ATRA as well as other novel approaches.
+These results indicate that allogeneic mini-transplants appear to produce significant anti-cancer activity and are safer than stem cell transplants utilizing high-dose therapy in patients with recurrent, advanced CLL.
+Patients with advanced CLL that continues to progress with standard treatment and/or are not candidates for high-dose regimens may wish to speak with their physicians about the risks and benefits of a mini-transplant or the participation in a clinical trial further evaluating this or other promising therapies.
 Two sources of information regarding ongoing clinical trials include comprehensive, easy-to-use listing services provided by the National Cancer Institute (